 DOE will evaluate LOIs against the technical criteria and relevance to the NE mission described in this Phase II Continuation CINR FOA.
-This evaluation process will produce a list of recommended projects for each work scope.
+This evaluation process will produce a list of recommended projects.
 DOE will consider the overall evaluation results and program policy factors to select a final set of invited projects to provide a Full Application.